StrikingLoo/strikingloo.github.io/_posts/2022-07-20-dithering.md

 However, since we will effectively be adding noise so the pixels in the surrounding region after changing each pixel, this will tend to increase entropy in the resulting image, making compression less effective. **Generally we will need to evaluate the trade-off between image quality and compression.**

 The exact way the error is propagated is a bit arbitrary: just a convex distribution with most of it going to the neighbors below or to the right, and some in diagonal.
-What's interesting is that this way we can take an image that has lots of different colors, and obtain one that has a very reduced palette but keeps most of the information, at least perceptually.
+What's interesting is that this way we can take an image that has lots of different colors, and obtain one that has a reduced palette but keeps most of the information, at least perceptually.

 ## Algorithm and Implementation Details

 For this project, I implemented dithering in Python using _numpy_.
-The algorithm itself is very simple, and I used the pseudocode from Wikipedia as a starting point.
+The algorithm itself is simple, and I used the pseudocode from Wikipedia as a starting point.

 All we do is:
 - Move through all the pixels sequentially.